 Indigestion and proton pump inhibitors

-For healthy stomach function, it is necessary to have high levels of gastric acidity, because stomach hydrochloric acid destroys ingested pathogens and helps digestion by liquefying ingested food into chyme, which passes downwards into the stomach and onwards into the intestine rather than sticking in the oesophagus.
+High levels of gastric acidity are necessary for healthy gastric function.
+This is because stomach hydrochloric acid destroys ingested pathogens and helps digestion by liquefying ingested food into chyme, which can pass downwards through the stomach and onwards into the intestine rather than regurgitating into the oesophagus or lodging in the stomach and causing stomach ulcers.

 Proton pump inhibitors (PPIs) such as omeprazole (Losec), lansoprazole (Zoton) and cimetidine (Tagamet) relieve acid indigestion by blocking natural production of gastric hydrochloric acid.
 Side effects of PPIs include vitamin B12 deficiency with macrocytic anaemia and unnatural tiredness, impaired intestinal absorption of calcium and magnesium with osteoporosis, impaired zinc absorption with immune system weakness and impaired protein absorption with impaired healing.
 Insufficient stomach acid also results in putrefaction of incompletely digested food in the intestine with inflammatory bowel disease.
 Other side effects of PPIs include headaches, skin reactions, paraesthesia, dizziness, somnolence, insomnia, arthralgia, myalgia, an increased incidence of kidney and heart disease, stomach cancer and antibiotic resistant infection.